scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 }
 ```

-At first this may seem like a difficult task.
+At first this may seem difficult.
 We want to retain the `Int` part from each type
-but "throw away" the `Future` part when we're writing tests.
+but "throw away" the `Future` part in the test code.
-Fortunately, we can make the problem much simpler
+Fortunately, Cats provides a solution
-using the the *identity monad*
+in terms of the *identity type*, `Id`,
 that we discussed way back in Section [@sec:id-monad].
-If you remember, Cats provides a type alias
-that allows us to "wrap" simple types in a type constructor
+`Id` allows us to "wrap" types in a type constructor
 without changing their meaning:

 ```scala